Trees and hedges guidance

 To find out if the council owns a tree, contact us:

-If the tree is on the adopted highway, it will be managed by Transport for Buckinghamshire.
+If the tree is on the adopted highway, it will be managed by Buckinghamshire Highways.
 You can report concerns about trees on the highway online.

 If the council does not own or maintain the tree, you will need to contact HM Land Registry to do a search to establish who the owner is.